-Quill currently has 10 different assessments you can assign to determine which writing skills your students need to work on (you can learn about how to find and assign them here).
-All of these assessments will generate recommendations for practice based on your students’ needs.
-There are 3 general diagnostics, 3 diagnostics for English Language Learners, and 4 writing skills surveys.
+Quill currently has 16 different assessments you can assign to determine which writing skills your students need to practice.
+You can learn about how to find and assign them here.
+All of these assessments will generate recommended activities for practice based on your students’ needs.
+There are 3 general baseline diagnostics, 3 general growth diagnostics, 3 baseline diagnostics for English Language Learners, 3 growth diagnostics for English Language Learners, and 4 writing skills surveys.

-While each diagnostic and survey focuses on a different skillset, there is some overlap in the activities that are then recommended.
+While each diagnostic and survey focuses on different groups of skills, there is some overlap in the activities that are then recommended.

 This article provides further detail about the skills covered in each of Quill’s diagnostics and surveys.